 I was nervous yesterday morning as I drove from my apartment to my old house for Thanksgiving.
-Having separated from my wife two and a half years ago to live my life openly as a gay man, this would be the third Thanksgiving since our separation, that I returned to the house for a big family Thanksgiving.
+Having separated from my wife two and a half years ago to live my life openly as a gay man, this would be the third Thanksgiving since our separation that I returned to the house for a big family Thanksgiving.

 There were a number of conflicting emotions.
 I had just left my boyfriend recovering from knee surgery at his home.
 I felt bad that we were not together on this holiday which is our culture’s ultimate expression of family togetherness.
-I also felt a bit like someone entering the lions den, not having seen my brother-in-law and his family or my sister-in-law for a year.
+I also felt a bit like someone entering the lion’s den, having not seen my brother-in-law and his family or my sister-in-law for a year.
 How would they be with me?
 Last year they were both cool and aloof.
 I knew others like my in-laws would be warm and welcoming, but I was still a bit nervous

 Dinner was called for 4:00 PM but my wife had suggested I come early to spend some quiet time with her parents, who always arrived early.
 I arrived shortly before 1:00 PM and one of my wife’s oldest friends, Bob, who was visiting from California, greeted me at the door in a hushed whisper.
 “Why are you Whispering?”
 I asked him.
 “Your wife is upstairs in bed with chills and a fever and your son is still sleeping.”
 What?
 This was certainly not the Thanksgiving I had expected.